Tips For a Better Lawn

 It also releases oxygen and simultaneously captures dust, keeping you and your family healthy.
 To reap the benefits to the full, keep your lawn as healthy as possible with these handy tips.

-Longer grass is healthier grass – by keeping your grass 7.5-10cm (3-4in) tall you prevent weed seeds from growing by shading them out.
-You also keep the soil nice and cool, ensuring moisture is trapped and soil microbes are encouraged.
+Longer grass is healthier grass – by keeping your grass 7.5-10cm (3-4in) tall, you may reduce the number of weeds that germinate, as longer, stronger grass will out compete the weed seedlings.
+Keep the soil nice and cool, ensuring moisture is trapped and soil microbes are encouraged.
 These convert nutrients from the soil.
 It also promotes deeper root growth which helps fight against drought.

 However, varying the length slightly throughout the seasons can help maximise your lawns health.
 It is recommended that at the beginning of the year to cut the grass with the blade height approximately 2.5-4cm (1-1.5in) – this allows for the dead grass to be removed and for sunlight to reach the root more easily.
 In the summer months raise the blade height to 5cm (2in) or more.
 Then again, lower it back for the last cuttings of the year.

 To ensure you cut your lawn cleanly and evenly, make sure you use a sharp and balanced blade.
 A blunt blade will have the damaging effect of tearing the grass rather than cleanly cutting it, meaning the ends of the grass blades may turn yellow but will grow out leaving no lasting effect.
 To maintain a sharp blade, avoid mowing over any stones as much as possible, making sure to sharpen and balance your blade three times a year.
 We found this great guide how to sharpen your lawn mower blade.